Posted by Able News

 Seniors can require 3 to 6 times more light and should use higher wattage, compact fluorescent or LED bulbs and test the lighting level to see which works best.

 Individuals with certain vision conditions may have increased difficulty seeing in extreme light or dark.
 Doors, floor molding and handrails should be painted a contrasting color to make them stand out.

 In the bathroom, non-skid bath mats in contrasting colors in and outside tubs should be used.
 Grab bars should be used in showers and around toilets as well as faucets with separate controls for hot and cold water and anti-scald temperature controls.
 Contrasting toilet seats can help.
 Additional lighting should be used in showers as well as shower chairs, contrasting colored soap, soap dishes and colored towels.

 Kitchen should be free of obstacles with non-skid kitchen rugs and rugs and mats should be secured with double-sided tape.
-All flammable items should be removed near the stove.
-LED strip lights should be put under the counters.
+All flammable items near the stove should be removed.
+LED strip lights should be put under counters.

 Beds should be kept at their lowest height, if possible.
 Bedroom slippers should be non skid and always placed in the same area of the bed.

 Gordon Rovins is director of special programs at Lighthouse Guild.